digris/doc-openbroadcast-platform/source/application/upload/index.rst

         Use 'Notes' field to add information about the new upload session (optional).

 #.
-To add audio files, click on 'ADD FILES' or drag-n-drop them from your desktop / file browser into the white box.
+To add audio files, click on 'ADD FILES' or drag-n-drop them from the desktop or file browser into the white box.

     .. warning::